deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 unitOfWork.commit()   // the domain fact becomes durable
 ```

-This removes the drift from our original transaction script.
-Whether an order comes from checkout, an admin tool, or an import, every path through `Order.place` records the same fact.
-Adding analytics or fulfilment later no longer requires updating every caller.
+This resolves another issue with our original transaction script.
+Whether an order comes from checkout, an admin tool, or a data import, every path through `Order.place` records the same fact.
+Adding analytics or fulfillment later no longer requires updating every caller.

 ## React to events with handlers

 Recording a fact and reacting to it are separate responsibilities.
-The aggregate knows that an order was placed, but nothing about email, fulfilment, or analytics.
+The aggregate knows that an order was placed, but nothing about email, fulfillment, or analytics.
 Those reactions live in **event handlers**, with each handler implementing one policy:

 ```text
 class SendConfirmationEmail: